 The measurement of the EIT's impact will be continuously improved over the next programming period, accounting for past experiences.
-The EIT will apply an evaluation, reporting, and monitoring framework in line with the EIT Monitoring and Evaluation Strategy adopted in 2022, ensuring coherence with Horizon Europe while maintaining flexibility.
+The EIT will apply a monitoring and evaluation, framework in line with the EIT Monitoring and Evaluation Strategy (2022 - 2027) adopted in 2022, ensuring coherence with Horizon Europe while maintaining flexibility.
 The EIT will reinforce its comprehensive assessment of the performance of each KIC prior to the end of their seventh year of activity to support an EIT Governing Board decision on the continuation or termination of their financial support (in line with Horizon Europe framework for European Partnerships).

 The periodic evaluation of the EIT's activities, including those managed through the KICs, will be carried out by the Commission in line with the provisions of the EIT Regulation and Horizon Europe Regulation.
-The EIT will prepare to carry out the interim reviews of EIT Urban Mobility and EIT Manufacturing in 2023, covering the first three years of their framework partnership agreements.
-Each KIC will be subject to a thorough review by the EIT before the end of the 7th and the 15th year of operation under the Framework Partnership Agreements.
-The seventh-year assessment will be performed for the third wave KIC (EIT Food) to cover their work between 2017 to 2023.
-Their assessment will be initiated in 2023 and conducted by independent external experts/consultants, supervised by the EIT.
-Based on the experts' Final Report, the EIT Governing Board will take its decision in accordance with the EIT Regulation and EIT SIA following a consultation with the MSRG on whether to continue or discontinue the EIT's financial support.
-The Board will communicate the results to the concerned KICs in 2Q 2024 at the latest.
-These evaluations will use robust methodologies adopted by the EIT Governing Board that allow evaluators to draw conclusions on the impact of the EIT-funded activities and decide the future course of action.
-The results will be publicly available, communicated to the European Parliament and Council, and reported to the strategic coordinating process for European Partnerships.
+Each KIC will be subject to a thorough review by the EIT before the end of the 7th and the 15th year of operation under the Partnership Agreements.
+The seven-year comprehensive assessment of the third wave KIC (EIT Food), launched in 2023, covering the KIC performance between 2017 to 2023 will be finalised by Q3 2024.
+Similarly, the 7-year assessments of EIT Urban Mobility and EIT Manufacturing will be conducted in 2025-2026.
+Based on the assessment reports, the EIT Governing Board will take decisions in accordance with the EIT Regulation and EIT SIA following a consultation with the MSRG on whether to continue or discontinue the EIT's financial support.
+The EIT will carry out interim reviews of EIT Health and EIT RawMaterials in 2026, covering the first three years of their second partnership agreements.
+These evaluations will use robust methodologies adopted by the EIT Governing Board and will lead to conclusions on the impact of the EIT-funded activities and recommendations for the future course of action.
+They will be conducted by independent external experts/consultants, supervised by the EIT.
+The results will be made publicly available, communicated to the European Parliament and Council, and reported to the strategic coordinating process for European Partnerships.

-The EIT Governing Board shall consider the achieved level of financial sustainability of an EIT KIC, its openness to new members, as well as the limits of the EU's financial contribution and relevance with regard to EIT objectives.
-In the event that a KIC shows inadequate results or lack of European added value, the EIT Governing Board shall take appropriate measures, including the reduction, modification, or withdrawal of the EIT's financial contribution or termination of the partnership agreement (based on the Supervision Framework adopted by the EIT Governing Board in 2021).
+The EIT Governing Board will consider the achieved level of financial sustainability of an EIT KIC, its openness to new members, as well as the limits of the EU's financial contribution and relevance regarding the EIT objectives.
+If a KIC shows inadequate results or lack of European added value, the EIT Governing Board will take appropriate measures, including the reduction, modification, or withdrawal of the EIT's financial contribution or termination of the Partnership Agreement (based on the Supervision Framework adopted by the EIT Governing Board in 2021).